JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 1 Mileva Marić - humiliated wife

+Context: Einstein issued a harsh written ultimatum to his wife Mileva Marić, demanding servitude and emotional distance as conditions for continuing their marriage, which she accepted under duress before their eventual separation.

 - **ΔOS(Mileva)**: -0.30 (Severe reduction in social status, psychological crushing, loss of marriage partnership)
 - **VSA(Mileva)**: 0.64 (See Case 1)
 - **Tc**: 0.50 (Medium term; led to separation/divorce)